 I guess the most illuminating aspect of our association with the CCW and in turn the CFMEU was that we had not been union members.
 To be honest we were not fans of what we thought the CFMEU stood for.

-Tony Vitler form the CFMEU astounded me.
+Tony Vitler from the CFMEU astounded me.
 We were not union members and he didn’t care on little bit, he just saw a family in crisis and offered immeasurable support.

 We have become union members since – not because we were pushed in any way or even asked to join, we made the decision based on the way CCW and the CFMEU treated our family.